antdicarlo/QuipBot/README.md

 This is a bot for the **We Are Quips** discord server.
 Made using [disord.js](https://discord.js.org/#/)

+## Installation

-To install everything the node packages run `npm install`
+After cloning the repo, install the node packages with `npm install` Then, in [config.json](./config.json) add your bot's token to the allocated space.